11th September 2023 - 16 min read

 Interest rate: Tiered, up to 3.35%

 RHB Smart Account works very similarly to Standard Chartered Privilege$aver as you’ll need to carry out several transactions to increase the interest from the base 0.05% p.a. – which you get by maintaining a minimum account balance of RM1,000 – to a maximum 3.35% p.a..
-This can be done via five categories of such transactions, namely Save, Pay, Spend, Financing, and Trade.
+This can be done via six categories of such transactions, namely Save, Pay, Spend, Financing, Trade, and Convert.